Channel

 Protocol

-Protocols are used to define the message format for communication between endpoints.
-Generally, protocols are described using an IDL (Interface Description Language) that is independent of specific programming languages, and then converted into code for various languages using specific tools.
-Here we briefly introduce how AimRT officially supports the conversion of two IDLs into C++ code.
-For advanced usage, please refer to the official documentation of the respective IDL.
+Protocols are used to determine the message format at each communication endpoint.
+Generally, protocols are described using an IDL (Interface Description Language) that is independent of any specific programming language, and then converted into code for each language by some tool.
+Here we briefly introduce how the two IDLs officially supported by AimRT are converted into C++ code.
+For advanced usage, please refer to the official documentation of the corresponding IDL.

 Protobuf

-Protobuf is a lightweight, efficient data interchange format developed by Google for serializing structured data, and is a widely used IDL.
+Protobuf is a lightweight and efficient data exchange format for serializing structured data, developed by Google, and is a widely used IDL.

 When using it, developers first need to define a .proto

-file containing the message structure.
+file in which a message structure is defined.
 For example, example.proto

 :